GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    so many options, many of which are rarely or never changed (such as the ellipsoid used for map projections).

 #.
-It is convenient to keep separate files for specific projects, so
+It is convenient to keep separate ``gmt.conf`` files for specific projects, so
-   that one may achieve a special effect simply by running *GMT* commands in the directory whose file has the desired settings.
+   that one may achieve a special effect simply by running *GMT* commands in the directory whose ``gmt.conf`` file has the desired settings.
-   For example, when making final illustrations for a journal article one must often standardize on font sizes and font types, etc. Keeping all those settings in a separate file simplifies this process and will allow you to generate those illustrations with the same settings later on.
+   For example, when making final illustrations for a journal article one must often standardize on font sizes and font types, etc. Keeping all those settings in a separate ``gmt.conf`` file simplifies this process and will allow you to generate those illustrations with the same settings later on.
 Likewise, *GMT* scripts that make figures for PowerPoint presentations often use a different color scheme and font size than output intended for laser printers.
-Organizing these various scenarios into separate files will minimize headaches associated with micro-editing of illustrations.
+Organizing these various scenarios into separate ``gmt.conf`` files will minimize headaches associated with micro-editing of illustrations.

 Changing `GMT <http://gmt.soest.hawaii.edu>`_ defaults
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As mentioned, *GMT* programs will attempt to open a file named .
+As mentioned, *GMT* programs will attempt to open a file named  ``gmt.conf``.
 At
 times it may be desirable to override that default.
 There are several
 ways in which this can be accomplished.

 #.
-One method is to start each script by saving a copy of the current ,
+One method is to start each script by saving a copy of the current  ``gmt.conf``,
-   then copying the desired file to the current directory, and finally
+   then copying the desired ``gmt.conf`` file to the current directory, and finally
    reverting the changes at the end of the script.
 Possible side effects
    include premature ending of the script due to user error or bugs
    which means the final resetting does not take place (unless you write